Bull Valley Gorge: Where Trucks Go To Die

 - 3 min read

 Bull Valley Gorge in southern Utah is a place where the earth folds in on itself—narrow, towering, and ancient.
 The dramatic slot canyon cuts through the heart of the Grand Staircase-Escalante, its sandstone walls closing so tightly in places that sunlight barely filters through.
-But the most haunting feature lies suspended above the canyon floor: the rusted remains of a 1950s Jeep, wedged impossibly between the sheer walls, a grim monument to tragedy.
+But the most haunting feature lies suspended above the canyon floor: the rusted remains of a 1950s pickup truck, wedged impossibly between the sheer walls, a grim monument to tragedy.

 Trailhead elevation 6,090'